lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     The *extra/x/per/atom* commands are here for
     memory allocation.
-These commands ensure that enough memory space is left for a certain number of attribute for each atom.
-We wont worry about those commands in this tutorial, just keep that in mind if one day you see the following error message *ERROR: Molecule topology/atom exceeds system topology/atom*.
+These commands ensure that enough memory space is left for a certain number of attributes for each atom.
+We won't worry about those commands in this tutorial, just keep that in mind if one day you see the following error message *ERROR: Molecule topology/atom exceeds system topology/atom*.